top of page

 Robert A. Heinlein (1907-1988): Stranger in a Strange Land

-• The story is similar in many respects to Rudyard Kipling’s Jungle Book, except the protagonist, Valentine Smith, is raised by Martians instead of wolves.
+• The story is similar to Rudyard Kipling’s Jungle Book, except the protagonist, Valentine Smith, is raised by Martians instead of wolves.
 Some of the writing techniques in the novel are similar to Kipling’s.

 George Orwell (1903-1950): 1984